sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/troubleshooting_tips.md

 ### Qwiic Connector Power
-For users having issues with the power to their Qwiic devices, don't forget that <code>GPIO 0</code> controls the power output from the XC6222 LDO regulator to the Qwiic connector.
-Users must toggle <code>GPIO 0</code> high to enable power for the Qwiic connector.
-In order to conserve battery power or in low-power applications, users will toggle <code>GPIO 0</code> low, to disable the power to the Qwiic connector.
+For users having issues with the power to their Qwiic devices, don't forget that `GPIO 0` controls the power output from the XC6222 LDO regulator to the Qwiic connector.
+Users must toggle `GPIO 0` high to enable power for the Qwiic connector.
+In order to conserve battery power or in low-power applications, users will toggle `GPIO 0` low, to disable the power to the Qwiic connector.

 !!! note
-    <code>GPIO 0</code> is also connected to the <kbd>BOOT</kbd> button.
-Therefore, pressing the <kbd>BOOT</kbd> button will momentarily disable power to the Qwiic connector.
+    `GPIO 0` is also connected to the ++"BOOT"++ button.
+Therefore, pressing the ++"BOOT"++ button will momentarily disable power to the Qwiic connector.

 ### Current Consumption